Computation and properties of the Epstein zeta function with applications to quantum systems: Numerical experiments

 The function \(\zeta(\cdot)\) with one complex argument is the Riemann zeta function and for any $x>0$, the function \(\zeta(\cdot,x)\) denotes the Hurwitz zeta function, given by the meromorphic continuation of

-to \(\nu\in\mathds{C}\), see see Ref.~\cite[Section §25.11(i)]{NIST:DLMF}.
+to \(\nu\in\mathds{C}\), see \cite[Section §25.11(i)]{NIST:DLMF}.
 Note that the regularised Epstein zeta function follows from Def.~\ref{def:epstienreg} and agrees with the Epstein zeta function in the case $\bm y = 0$ if $\nu\neq d$.
-We evaluate the analytical formulas for $\nu=-12.5+\varepsilon,\dots,12.5+\varepsilon$ for \(\varepsilon = 2^{-15}\) in increments of 0.05 in Mathematica with 200 digits and measure the minimum of relative and absolute error of our implementation both for the normal and the regularised Epstein zeta function.
-The offset \(\varepsilon\) is chosen, to avoid instant evaluation in the special cases of our algorithm, which would distort the timing benchmarks.
-The runtime and precision of our algorithm for both the standard and regularised Epstein zeta function are summarized in \Cref{fig:perfacc}.
+We evaluate the analytic formulas for $\nu=-12.5+\varepsilon,\dots,12.5+\varepsilon$ for \(\varepsilon = 2^{-15}\) in increments of 0.05 in Mathematica with 200 digits and measure the minimum of relative and absolute error of our implementation both for the normal and the regularised Epstein zeta function.
+The offset \(\varepsilon\) is chosen to avoid instant evaluation in the special cases of our algorithm, which would distort the timing benchmarks.
+The runtime and precision of our algorithm for both the standard and regularised Epstein zeta function are summarised in Figure \ref{fig:perfacc}.

-We display the error as a function of \(\nu\) in \Cref{fig:epsteinerror}.
-We obtain full precision over the complete $\nu$-range, with the maximum error rising mildly from $1.6\times 10^{-15}$ for $d=1$ to $10^{-13}$ for large dimension $d=8$.
+We display the error as a function of \(\nu\) in Figure \ref{fig:epsteinerror}.
+We obtain full precision over the complete $\nu$-range, with the maximum error rising mildly from $1.6\times 10^{-15}$ for $d=1$ to $9.1\times 10^{-14}$ for large dimension $d=8$.
 The small increase in the error of the regularised Epstein zeta function around $\nu=d+2\mathds N_0$ is unavoidable and results from the singularities of the Fourier transform of $\vert \bm \cdot \vert^{-\nu}$.

-In \Cref{fig:zetatiming}, we display the runtime of our algorithm for computing the sums $S_d$ as a function of $\nu$.
+In Figure \ref{fig:zetatiming}, we display the runtime of our algorithm for computing the sums $S_d$ as a function of $\nu$.
 The values were obtained on an Intel Core i7-1260P (12th Gen) 16-core processor with 32 GB of RAM.
 Here, the runtime only mildly depends on the choice of $\nu$, as well as of $\bm x$ and $\bm y$.
-Our implementation allows for the computation of 2D sums in less than $20$ microseconds and 4D sums in less than $0.3$ milliseconds.
-Even 8D sums become accessible with a runtime of less than 2 seconds on a standard laptop.
+Our implementation enables the computation of 2D sums in less than $20$ microseconds and 4D sums in less than $0.3$ milliseconds.
+Even 8D sums become accessible with a runtime of less than half a second second on a standard laptop.